This page shows how to attach and detach additional volumes to an existing server.

 1 .
 In the Volumes list click on Attach to server next to the concerned volume.

 2 .
-In the “Attach Volume” window, select the server on which you want to attach the volume.
+In the “Attach Volume” window, select the instance on which you want to attach the volume.

 3 .
-Once the volume is attached to your server, you can use
+Once the volume is attached to your instance, you can use

 lsblk to determine its name.
 Please note that the name might be different depening on the instance type you use.
 It might be something like

 /dev/nbdX for a BareMetal instance or